 Shinzo: Yeah, this year.
 Just a small one, department store wrapping and all.
 I ate ’em.

-Editor: Anyway, what do you do when you encounter negative comments during your vanity searches, Shinzo?
+Editor: So anyway, what do you do when you encounter negative comments during your vanity searches, Shinzo?

 Shinzo: I don’t encounter any.
 It’s actually troubling, somehow.
 Asano gets some doozies though.